vecty-components/material/README.md

 underway to implement the specific Material component types, which is tracked in [an issue][gl-issue-1].

+## Getting Started

+There is a quickstart guide in the [material package][material component] documentation, and every component package's documentation page on GoDoc has a basic example of how to set up and use it.

 ## Contributing

 Any and all ideas, changes, bug reports, etc. are encouraged.